Registration - NL Host Nation

 For information on registering for a BSN, please consult:

 The DigiD is a digital personal identity code consisting of a digital key which gives individuals secure online access to various government websites.
-Unfortunately, registration through the ePortal alone does not make it possible to obtain a DigiD but a privileged person can apply for one after registering with the BRP.
-Information about the DigiD and all the organisations that use it can be found on the website DigiD (EN).
-To be able to apply for DigiD a privileged person must either have Dutch nationality or the nationality of another EEA country.
+Unfortunately it is not possible to obtain a DigiD only by registration through the ePortal, but a privileged person can apply for a DigiD after registering in the BRP.
+More information about the DigiD and all the organisations that use it can be found on the website DigiD (EN).

 2.4 Issuance of official declarations by the Protocol Department